martini-alessandro/Maximum-Entropy-Spectrum/docs/usage/install.md

 Installation
 ============

-You have several options to install `memspectrum`!
+You have several options to install `memspectrum`.

 ## From the latest distributed version